Co-Founder and Producing Artistic Director

 Pilar McKay is a communication professor, rural arts and culture advocate, and active creative placemaking practitioner.
 Committed to applying theory in practice, she serves as an accelerator on many rural-based start-up projects.
 At Shake on the Lake, she manages marketing, public & community relations, graphic design, social media, development, and other managing director duties for the organization.

 In addition to this work, she is one half of Rural Arts Weekly, a social media and digital literacy project for artists and art advocates.
 She is also the Associate Director at the Arts Council for Wyoming County and an owner of Silver Lake Brewing Project in Perry, New York.

-Dr. McKay conducts multimedia communication research including producing a film on immigrants’ impact on food culture in a post-industrial Northeastern Pennsylvania rural community and conducting academic research on the influence of news media on place identity.
-She studied Rural Sociology and Applied Economics & Management at Cornell University (College of Agriculture and Life Sciences) and Social Research Methodology at University of California, Los Angeles (College of Education & Information Sciences).
-She has taught at the Newhouse School at Syracuse University, American University, and the College at Brockport.
+Pilar returned to Perry, New York, her hometown, after studying Rural Sociology and Applied Economics & Management at Cornell University (College of Agriculture and Life Sciences) and receiving a Ph.D. in Social Research Methodology at University of California, Los Angeles (College of Education & Information Sciences).
+She has taught public communication and social science at the Newhouse School at Syracuse University, American University, the College at Brockport, and Genesee Community College.

 Associate Artistic Director